-As the Managing Director of Mott MacDonald Limited, it is my pleasure to present our 2024 annual report.
+As the Executive Chair of Mott MacDonald, it is my pleasure to present our 2024 annual report.

 This year marks another year of good performance.
 We continue to win work and grow a high-performing, profitable and resilient business.
-With around 9,000 people in over 10 countries, we are moving forward together and with confidence.
+With now close to 20,000 people in over 50 countries, we are moving forward together and with confidence.

-In January 2024, Mike Brown CBE MVO became independent chair of the Shareholders' Committee of our parent company following the invaluable contribution he made in his previous role as an independent member.
+In January 2024, Mike Brown CBE MVO became independent chair of our Shareholders' Committee following the invaluable contribution he made in his previous role as an independent member.
 Mike's industry leadership means that he is ideally placed to serve as the committee's chair, ensuring we are taking the right decisions for the right reasons as we pursue our strategy for growth.

-We have significantly invested in digital tools to enhance productivity and quality, and we have reinforced our digital capability with new Chief Digital Officers in every region.
+We have significantly invested in digital tools to enhance productivity and quality and we have reinforced our digital capability with new Chief Digital Officers in every region.
 As we continue to explore new technologies, we remain certain that our expertise and leadership will enable us to adapt swiftly, providing genuine value for our clients.